Becauseweliveonearth/Becauseweliveonearth.github.io/README.md

 God called us into his family

-we are chosen by God and we accept it
+We are chosen by God and we accept it

-we accept somethng that was given
+We accept something that was given

 God gave it first.

 We become God's people

-people chosen to multiply God.
+People chosen to multiply God.

 To show forth the works of him who called us.